ansys/pystk/doc/source/api/ansys/stk/core/stkobjects/aviator/IProcedureSuperProcedure.rst

 IProcedureSuperProcedure
 ========================

-.. py:class:: IProcedureSuperProcedure
+.. py:class:: ansys.stk.core.stkobjects.aviator.IProcedureSuperProcedure

    object

    Interface used to access the options for a super procedure.

-.. py:currentmodule:: ansys.stk.core.stkobjects.aviator
+.. py:currentmodule:: IProcedureSuperProcedure

 Overview
 --------